-- 54 (1) Two categories of special plant are established: - (a) a general supervision status plant; - (b) a risk assessed status plant. - (2) Every owner seeking registration of a plant under subsection (1) must - (a) apply to a provincial safety manager in the required form, - (b) submit any required fee with the application, and - (c) satisfy any of the technical requirements established by a provincial safety manager for that type of plant.

-(3) Before registration of a general supervision status plant or a risk assessed status plant, a provincial safety manager may direct administrative and technical specifications for that plant to be met.
+- (b) a risk assessed status plant. - (2) Every owner seeking registration of a plant under subsection (1) must - (a) apply to a provincial safety manager in the required form, - (b) submit any required fee with the application, and - (c) satisfy any of the technical requirements established by a provincial safety manager for that type of plant. - (3) Before registration of a general supervision status plant or a risk assessed status plant, a provincial safety manager may direct administrative and technical specifications for that plant to be met.